-Personal injury and insurance law is complex.
+Personal injury and insurance law are complex.

 - Those of us working in these fields full time for years often learn something new.

-- If you lack expertise in these areas, it’s easy for a smooth talking insurance adjuster to take advantage of your ignorance and make a very bad settlement sound very appealing.
+- If you lack expertise in these areas, it’s easy for a smooth-talking insurance adjuster to take advantage of your ignorance and make a very bad settlement sound very appealing.

 Your loose lips could sink your ship of legal claims and your chance for fair compensation.